Zengxiang-Zhao/zengxiang-zhao.github.io/docs/git.md

 # git push your local repository to a new github repository

 1. Create a new repository in your github
 2. commit your local respository.
 If you haven't inited your local respository.
-3.'git init'
+Init your local repository: `git init`
 4. [rename the branch name from 'master' to 'main'](https://www.git-tower.com/learn/git/faq/git-rename-master-to-main) : `git branch -m master main`
 5. `git remote add <remote-name> <remote-github-url>`
 6. [pull the remote repository locally](https://www.educative.io/answers/the-fatal-refusing-to-merge-unrelated-histories-git-error) `git pull <remote-name> main --allow-unrelated-histories` Here `--allow-unrelated-histories` is essential.
 Otherwise you'll encourter a git error: “fatal: refusing to merge unrelated histories”